kartikay-sys/maverin-chatbot/README.md

-# Maverin: High-Precision 3GPP RAG Assistant
+# Maverin: A chatbot on Telecom 3GPP standards

 Maverin is a specialized Retrieval-Augmented Generation (RAG) system engineered specifically to navigate, search, and answer questions based on highly technical 3GPP telecom specifications.